discosat/DiscoCameraController/README.md

 | 300        | General error in message queue                            |
 | 301        | Unable to create shared memory space                      |
 | 302        | Unable to insert data into memory space                   |

+# TODO
+[X] Replace the lists with tables (hardware overview)

+[X] Replace Figure with Fig

+[] Check equation reference format, Equation (X) -> Eq.
+(X)

+[X] Replace * with \times in equations

+[X] in inline equations use / instead of \frac

+[X] Replace the noise images with a 2x2 grind and not a line

+[ ] Provide mathimatical proof of why merging images together reduces noise with regards to image noise

+[X] Use the Malvar for XXX

+[X] Format large numbers (powers) and also provide the calculation

+[ ] Optimizing exposure section to a subsection

+[X] Explain camera hardware values

+[ ] Explain all of the parts of all equations and make sure that every parameters

+[X] Differatiate between convolution and multiplication

+[X] Italics in equations usually reprisent variables, log should not be italic

+[ ] Provide a better analysis on why 20 stacked images have a worse quality

+[ ] Stack and subtract denoised images from the original one with and without noise.
+The resulting noise should give clues on where the added noise comes from.

+[ ] Move subcaption of images into the caption, where multiple images are togeather

+[X] Specify what version of ARM is used (coretex)

+[ ] SIFT/SURF to show where overlaps stop in merging